Maika Sivo

-Maika Sivo (born 3 October 1993) is a Fijian professional rugby league footballer who plays as a er for the Parramatta Eels in the National Rugby League (NRL) and Fiji at international level.
+Maika Sivo (born 3 October 1993) is a Fijian professional rugby league footballer who plays for the Leeds Rhinos in the Super League, and represents Fiji at international level.

 Background

-Sivo grew up in Nadi, Fiji.
+Sivo grew up in Momi Bay, Fiji and played rugby union until 2014 when he was 22.

-Sivo played his junior rugby league for the Gundagai Tigers before playing for St. Mary's in the Ron Massey Cup.
+Sivo first played rugby league for the Gundagai Tigers in 2015 before playing for St. Mary's in the Ron Massey Cup.
 He then moved to the Mounties signing with their NSW Cup team in 2016, scoring 35 tries.

 Sivo signed with the Penrith Panthers until the end of the 2018 season, scoring 12 tries in his first season with the club's lower grade.
 In 2018, he signed a two-year deal with the Parramatta Eels.
+In 2024, Sivo was granted an immediate release from his contract.

 Playing career

 2019

 Sivo made his NRL debut in Round 1 of the 2019 NRL season against the Penrith Panthers.
 He scored his first NRL try against the Sydney Roosters in round 3, scoring two tries in a losing effort.

 In Round 6 against Wests Tigers, Sivo scored a try as Parramatta won the match 51–6 in the opening NRL match to be played at the new Western Sydney Stadium.

 In Round 8 against St George, Sivo scored 2 tries for Parramatta, one of which was a length of the field try.
 Parramatta would go on to win the match 32-18 after being down 14-0 earlier in the game.